linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Risk Measures/Estimating Liquidity Risks.md

 For convenience, and to be faithful to the literature, we focus on the (discredited, but computationally convenient) VaR risk measure, but we should note that any of the approaches suggested here can be adapted to estimate superior risk measures such as coherent risk measures (see, e.g., Artzner et al., 1999) or any other quantile-based risk measures.
 For example, estimates of these alternative risk measures can be obtained using the "average tail VaR" approach set out in Dowd (2005, Chapter 3): This is based on the idea that, since the VaR is a quantile, any of these other quantile-based risk measurements can be estimated as a weighted average of VaRs predicated on a suitable range of confidence levels.

-# LIQUIDITY AND LIQUIDITY RISKS
+# Liquidity and Liquidity Risks

 The notion of liquidity refers to the ability of a trader to execute a trade or liquidate a position with little or no cost, risk, or inconvenience.
 Liquidity is a function of the market, and depends on such factors as the number of traders in the market, the frequency and size of trades, the time it takes to carry out a trade, and the cost (and sometimes risk) of transacting.
 It also depends on the commodity or instrument traded, and more standardized instruments (e.g., such as FX or equities) tend to have more liquid markets than nonstandardized or tailor-made instruments (e.g., such as over-the-counter [OTC] derivatives).
 Markets vary greatly in their liquidity: Markets such as the FX market and the big stock markets are (generally) highly liquid; but other markets are less so, particularly those for many OTC instruments and instruments that are usually held to maturity and, hence, are rarely traded once initially bought.
 However, even the "big" standardized markets are not perfectly liquid—their liquidity fluctuates over time and can fall dramatically in a crisis—so we cannot take their liquidity for granted.